 At the end of the on-farm residency, the artist and farmers present a TWIG – a night of food and conversation around a fire with local neighbours, families and friends invited to join in.

-For ACRE21, we have expanded the TWIG concept to include school residencies as well as those on-farm.
+For ACRE21, we expanded the TWIG concept to include school residencies as well as those on-farm.

 Swan Hill Rural City Council area

 - Margie Mackay, Suzanne Connelly-Klidomitis and Mitchell Barkman on-farm at Woorinen (contemporary ceremony) – photos and video here

 - Asking for Trouble at Nyah District Primary School (circus, theatre and performance art) – cancelled due to COVID restrictions